-In my mind’s eye the perfect scenario encompasses beautiful big wet rooms complete with walk-in showers; oversized tubs with varying levels on which you can set up a baby bath seat and basically be hands-free – and even climb in yourself too.
+In my mind’s eye the perfect scenario encompasses a beautiful big bathroom with walk-in shower, and oversized roll top tub with varying levels on which you can set up a baby bath seat and basically be hands-free – and even climb in yourself too.

 Assuming this is as much a fantasy for you as it is me, here are my tips for those with a more humble bathroom:

 1. Make Sure Your Toddler is in the Right Mood!

 First up, if your toddler is in an especially demanding mood then today is not the day.
 Hold out for when your toddler is feeling protective of his/her new baby rather than put out by them.